decentraland/documentation/content/creator/sdk7/projects/smart-wearables.md

 8. At this point, your wearable is ready to be published.
 We still don’t encourage creators to publish any smart wearables, as we’re still in experimental stages, reviewers from the committee have been instructed to not approve any smart wearables that don’t come from the foundation.

 {{< hint warning >}}
-**📔 Note**   There will be a `dcl deploy` command in the future, to enable you to do this process without navigating the Builder UI.
+**📔 Note**:  There will be a `dcl deploy` command in the future, to enable you to do this process without navigating the Builder UI.
 {{< /hint >}}